thraciaexpelled/nodejs-posix-utilities/README.md

 there are two ways of installing these
 utilities:

-1. ### backup and replace existing utils run `make reckless` to install the utilities onto your unix-like system
+1.  ### backup and replace existing utills run `make reckless` to install the utilities onto your unix-like system

 2.  ### install them with a prefix run `make with-prefix` to install the utilities with a "node.<util>" prefix.

 ## bugs
 check [bugs.txt](bugs.txt)